pencil-code/pencil-code/README.md

 * Information about [Python with the Pencil Code][PythonForPencil] and the [Python Coding Style][PythonCodingStyle] can be found on the [wiki][wiki].
 * Updates to the community are provided through the [newsletter][newsletter].
+* Talk to use during the Pencil Code Office Hours every second Friday of the month at 13:00 CET via zoom:6415995185.

 ## List of Contributors